drainbolt/HashedOut/README.md

-# 2019fall_groot
+# Reupload of original

 Authors: David Rainbolt, Andrew Berger, Winston Boyd, and Josh Herman

 ## About

 This app is used to search Twitter's Hastags.
 It returns the searched hastags into a table.
 It also allows for a history of searches, and calculates data about the hastags as well.
+It does require a Twitter API Key.

 ## Using the App